AveesLab/sea-me-hackathon-2023/README.md

 <br/>

-## Step 5: Build the CommonAPI SOME/IP Runtime Library
+## Step 5: Build the CommonAPI SOME/IP runtime library

-Download CommonAPI SOME/IP Runtime Library and change version
+Download and build the CommonAPI SOME/IP runtime library.

 ```bash
 cd ~